 To those of you who have spent some time with us over these past months, thank you for helping us to #KeepTheMusicGoing.

 As you know, the pandemic has forced us to face difficult decisions; none more so than the MSO Board’s decision to temporarily stand down our musicians and 13 management staff in April.
 The financial reality we continue to face to ensure we survive this period has been hard for many to comprehend.
 But it’s vital that our friends and supporters understand the facts of our situation, and how important it is to us all that the MSO is in a position to return to performing as soon as possible.
+We are all pleased to have seen our musicians return to work from late-May.

 This is an important investment in our people, which will come at a financial cost to the organisation.
 In addition to this pledge, the Board has approved other measures to support those musicians and staff experiencing personal hardship.
 These measures will remain in place until all are back together performing in the hall and earning their full salary.